-Plaintiff commenced this action pro se on May 23, 2019 by filing a Complaint (ECF No. 1) alleging employment discrimination and retaliation under Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e et seq.; age discrimination under the Age Discrimination in Employment Act of 1967, as amended, 29 U.S.C. § 621 et seq.; and employment discrimination under the Americans with Disabilities Act of 1990, as amended, 42 U.S.C. § 12101, et seq.
-Plaintiff names the law firm of McAnany, Van Cleave & Phillips, P.A., its chief operating officer Phillip M. Sanders, and partner James P. Wolf as Defendants.
+Plaintiff commenced this action pro se on December 15, 2022 by filing a Complaint (ECF No. 1) alleging retaliation under Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e et seq., and naming the USD 501 School District as Defendant.
 This matter comes before the Court on Plaintiff's Motion for Appointment of Counsel (ECF No. 4).

 Unlike a criminal defendant, a plaintiff in a civil case has no constitutional or statutory right to appointed counsel.
-For parties proceeding in forma pauperis, 28 U.S.C. § 1915(e)(1) provides discretionary authority to "request an attorney to represent any person unable to afford counsel."
+For parties proceeding in forma pauperis, 28 U.S.C. § 1915(e)(1) provides the court discretionary authority to "request an attorney to represent any person unable to afford counsel."
 The provision, however, does not provide a statutory right to counsel.
 In determining whether to appoint counsel under 28 U.S.C. § 1915(e), the Tenth Circuit has directed district courts to evaluate the following factors: "the merits of the litigant's claims, the nature of the factual issues raised in the claims, the litigant's ability to present his claims, and the complexity of the legal issues raised by the claims."
-The burden is on Plaintiff to convince the Court that her claim has sufficient merit to warrant the appointment of counsel.
-In this instance, the Court examines Plaintiff's complaint to determine whether she satisfies her burden.
+The burden is on Plaintiff to convince the Court that his claim has sufficient merit to warrant the appointment of counsel.
+In this instance, the Court examines Plaintiff's complaint to determine whether he satisfies his burden.
 Plaintiff's complaint does not provide a sufficient basis for the Court to find that this action warrants appointment of counsel.